 Organic, Pin-Able Content

 Continue brainstorming pin-worthy content, and keep it fresh every few days or at least once a week.
 That will keep your pins showing up in user’s suggested pins and searches.

 One great example is the company Stitch Fix.
 If you haven’t heard of them, they are a fashion subscription service.
-Sign up to receive a Stitch Fix Box in the mail as often as you like (once a week, once a month, every other month, etc.) and your “virtual stylist” will send you new clothing and accessories based on your answers to questions about your style preferences and what kinds of clothing you’re looking for, be it office attire, casual attire, night-out attire, etc. You input your measurements as well so that all clothing comes in your size.
-Keep what you like, or mail back what you don’t like.
+Sign up to receive a Stitch Fix Box in the mail as often as you like (once a month, every other month, etc.) and your “virtual stylist” will send you clothing and accessories based on your answers to questions about your style preferences, what kinds of clothing you’re looking for and your measurements.
+Keep what you like, and mail back what you don’t like.

-By showing off new looks every week, Stitch Fix stays fresh and current with pin-worthy content and is getting its company in front of the eyes of new potential customers every day.
+By showing off new looks almost daily, Stitch Fix stays fresh and current with pin-worthy content and is getting its company in front of the eyes of new potential customers every day.

 Communicating With Customers

-Think of ways you can use pin boards to communicate with customers over what they want most from your business.
+Think of ways you can use pin boards to communicate with customers about what they want most from your business.